mdsimpson/swcampaign/docs/roles.md

 * Create a new `Interaction Record` for any member homes regardless of whether he is assigned to canvas it or not.

-Then can also see the list of homes they have previously canvased along with the total count of homes canvased and total votes received by those homes.
+Then can also see the list of homes they have previously canvased along with the total count of homes canvased and total consents received by those homes.

 # Organizer